 The Group continues to operate in highly competitive markets, and the operation is exposed to various operational and financial risks.
-Viking Supply Ships maintains a positive long-term outlook for the offshore industry and is of the opinion that there will be increasing activity in the arctic and subarctic regions during the next years.
-Based on the result expectations, the Group's strong balance-sheet, the current risks, and a continued belief in securing contracts within the core market segment, the Board of Directors and Management have concluded that both the company and the Group will be able to continue as going concern at least until 31 December 2024.
-This conclusion is based on Management's assessment of the current outlook for 2024 and the uncertainties and risks described in this report.
+Viking Supply Ships maintains a positive long-term outlook for the offshore industry and is of the opinion that there will be increasing activity during the next years.
+Based on the result expectations, the Group's strong balance-sheet, the current risks, and a continued belief in securing contracts within the core market segment, the Board of Directors and Management have concluded that both the company and the Group will be able to continue as going concern at least until 31 December 2025.
+This conclusion is based on Management's assessment of the current outlook for 2025 and the uncertainties and risks described in this report.

-The useful life of property, plant and equipment Useful life and residual value are assessed in connection with annual impairment testing.
+The useful life of property, plant and equipment

+Useful life and residual value are assessed in connection with annual impairment testing.

 Valuation and impairment testing of the vessel fleet At each reporting date the accounts are assessed whether there is an indication that an asset may be impaired.

 If any such indication exists, or when impairment testing for an asset is required, estimates of the asset's recoverable amount are done.
 The recoverable amount is the highest of the fair market value of the asset, less cost to sell, and the net present value (NPV) of future estimated cash flow from the employment of the asset ("value in use").

 The operations are conducted with six advanced AHTS vessels which have extensive possibilities to operate in various conditions.
 Loke Viking, Njord Viking, Magne Viking and Brage Viking are sister-vessels delivered from the construction shipyard between June 2010 and January 2012, but with some differences in equipment level.
 Odin Viking and Andreas Viking which are sister vessels, with similar age, size and capacity except for the ice-class as the other four vessels.
-Odin Viking and Andreas Viking were delivered new 2013.
+Odin Viking and Andreas Viking were delivered new in 2013.
 Andreas Viking has entered into a long-term contract in Australia and is due to the revenue profile classified as a separate cash generating unit.
-The market experience from the previous years, and the current market situation, prove that the other vessels with occasional exceptions can all be used for the same kind of operations and are thus deemed interchangeable.
+The market experience from previous years, and the current market situation, prove that the other vessels with occasional exceptions can all be used for the same kind of operations and are thus deemed interchangeable.
 Which vessel to be nominated for a certain contract is in principle determined by factors such as availability, geographic position relative to operation area and time for crew-change.
 Each vessel generates its own cash streams, but the company's customers could still have used another vessel from the actual fleet.
-Based on this the Management has deemed it appropriate to consider these two groups of AHTS-vessels seen as separate cash generating units.
+Based on this the Management has deemed it appropriate to consider these two groups of AHTS vessels seen as separate cash generating units.
 As a result, impairment tests are performed on a portfolio level for five of the vessels and separately for one of the vessels rather than on individual vessels.
 If a change in the customers' requirements occurs that affects the earnings capacity of individual vessels in relation to the other vessels, this assessment could be reconsidered.

 The key assumptions used in the value in use calculation and in the assessment of owned vessels are as follows:

-The key assumptions used in the value in use calculation and in the assessment of owned and leased vessels, are as follows: